danielsaidi/Vandelay/README.md

 * Uncomment the Dropbox-specific lines in `ViewController+Import.swift`
 * Add each framework to `Build Phases / [Carthage] Copy Files`.

-Before you can use [VandelayDropbox](VandelayDropbox), you must create a Dropbox developer account, create a Dropbox app then finally replace the Dropbox app key you find in `Accounts.plist` and `Info.plist` with your own app keys.
+Before you can use [VandelayDropbox][VandelayDropbox], you must create a Dropbox developer account, create a Dropbox app then finally replace the Dropbox app key you find in `Accounts.plist` and `Info.plist` with your own app keys.

 ### QR Code Support

-The example app has support for [VandelayQR](VandelayQR).
+The example app has support for [VandelayQR][VandelayQR].
 To enable it, follow these steps:

 * Add `github "danielsaidi/VandelayQr"` to `Cartfile`.
 * Run `carthage update --platform iOS --cache-builds`